Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: The wind-blown bubble structure

 and

-$t$ being the cluster age, $n_0$ the number density of the ISM outside of the wind bubble, $\dot{M}_{\rm c}$ the SC mass loss rate, $v_{\rm w}$ its wind velocity, $L_{\rm w,c}=\frac{1}{2}\dot{M}_{\rm c} v_{\rm w} ^2$ its wind luminosity, and $\eta_m$ its mechanical efficiency, namely the fraction of wind energy converted into kinetic energy.
+where $t$ is the cluster age, $n_0$ the number density of the ISM outside of the wind bubble, $\dot{M}_{\rm c}$ the SC mass loss rate, $v_{\rm w}$ its wind velocity, $L_{\rm w,c}=\frac{1}{2}\dot{M}_{\rm c} v_{\rm w} ^2$ its wind luminosity, and $\eta_m$ its mechanical efficiency, namely the fraction of wind energy converted into kinetic energy.
 The latter parameter accounts for the cooling of the system, resulting into a fraction of the wind luminosity lost into radiation.
 The impact of radiative cooling is not straightforward to estimate because it has a strong dependence on the level of fragmentation of the bubble shell and on the ISM density, which enhance the cooling due to radiative losses \cite[see, e.g.][]{Yadav+2017}.
 The effect of $\eta_m$ is to reduce the internal pressure of the bubble, which can be written as \citep{Morlino2021}

 with $\rho_0=n_0 m_p$ being the mass ambient density in which the wind bubble expands, that will be assumed as homogeneous, and $m_p$ the proton mass.
 The impact of $\eta_m$ is hence such that the bubble size is reduced while the size of the termination shock increases.
-Typical values of $\eta_m$ estimated with numerical simulations are a few tens of percent \citep{Yadav+2017}: in this work, we simply set $\eta_m=0.3$, following the approach by \cite{Morlino2021}.
+Typical values of $\eta_m$ estimated with numerical simulations are a few tens of percent \citep{Yadav+2017}: in this work, we simply set $\eta_m=0.3$.

 In addition to stellar winds, clusters older than $\sim 3$\,Myr will host supernova (SN) explosions that inject further energy inside the bubble.
 In such a case, we evaluate the bubble size and internal pressure by substituting the wind luminosity in Eqs.~\eqref{eqn:Rb} and \eqref{eqn:Pb} with the total luminosity given by